-1.2.1 The aeronautical telecommunication network (ATN) shall provide data communication services and application entities in support of:

-- a) the delivery of air traffic services (ATS) to aircraft; - b) the exchange of ATS information between ATS units; and - c) other applications such as aeronautical operational control (AOC) and aeronautical administrative communication (AAC).

-Note 1.- The conceptual model of the ATN is as shown in Figure 1.2.

-Note 2.- Provisions have been made to accommodate the exchange of information between aircraft operator ground based systems and ATS units, such as weather, flight plans, notices to airmen and dynamic real time air traffic flow management.

-Note 3.- Provisions have also been made to accommodate aeronautical passenger communication (APC).

-1.2.2 When the aeronautical telecommunication network is used in support of air traffic services, it shall conform with the provisions of this document.

-1.2.3 Requirements for use of the ATN shall be made on the basis of regional air navigation agreements.

-1.2.4 Recommendation.-Civil aviation authorities should co-ordinate, with national authorities and aeronautical industry, those implementation aspects of the ATN which will permit its world-wide safety, interoperability and efficient use, as appropriate.
+- 1.2.1 The aeronautical telecommunication network (ATN) shall provide data communication services and application entities in support of: - a) the delivery of air traffic services (ATS) to aircraft; - b) the exchange of ATS information between ATS units; and - c) other applications such as aeronautical operational control (AOC) and aeronautical administrative communication (AAC). - Note 1.- The conceptual model of the ATN is as shown in Figure 1.2. - Note 2.-Provisions have been made to accommodate the exchange of information between aircraft operator ground based systems and ATS units, such as weather, flight plans, notices to airmen and dynamic real time air traffic flow management. - Note 3.-Provisions have also been made to accommodate aeronautical passenger communication (APC). - 1.2.2 When the aeronautical telecommunication network is used in support of air traffic services, it shall conform with the provisions of this document. - 1.2.2.1 Conformance to this edition of this document shall include support for the technical provisions for ATN Security Services and ATN Systems Management. - Note.-When the provisions for ATN Security Services and for ATN Systems Management services are herein qualified by such statements as "when ATN security services are supported" this is intended to accommodate implementations conformant to prior editions of this document.
+Implementations claiming conformance to this edition of this document are expected to support these enhanced capabilities. - 1.2.3 Requirements for use of the ATN shall be made on the basis of regional air navigation agreements. - 1.2.4 Recommendation.
+Civil aviation authorities should co-ordinate, with national authorities and aeronautical industry, those implementation aspects of the ATN which will permit its world-wide safety, interoperability and efficient use, as appropriate.

-Note 1.- Shading indicates elements outside the scope of these SARPs.
-User requirements define the interface between the application entity and the user and ensure the functionality and interoperability of the ATN.

-Note 2.- The figure represents a simplified model of the ATN and does not depict all of its capabilities (e.g. the store and forward capability which is provided for ATS message handling service).

-Note 3.- Various end-to-end points have been defined within the ATN to specify certain end-to-end performance requirements.
+- Note 1.- Shading indicates elements outside the scope of these SARPs.
+User requirements define the interface between the application entity and the user and ensure the functionality and interoperability of the ATN. - Note 2.- The figure represents a simplified model of the ATN and does not depict all of its capabilities (e.g. the store and forward capability which is provided for ATS message handling service). - Note 3.- Various end-to-end points have been defined within the ATN to specify certain end-to-end performance requirements.
 It may be necessary, however, to define different end-to-end points to facilitate the qualification of implementations to those performance requirements.
-In such cases, the end-to-end points should be clearly defined and correlated with the end-to-end points shown in the figure.
+In such cases, the end-to-end points should be clearly defined and correlated with the end-to-end points shown in the figure. - Note 4.
+An IS is a conceptual representation of functionality and does not correspond precisely to a router.
+A router which implements the System Management Application requires the protocols of an end-system and when using the System Management application is also acting as an end-system.

-Figure 1.2.
-Conceptual model of the ATN
+Figure 1.2 Conceptual model of the ATN